Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Low-Complexity Box Candidate Pruning

-which allows us to determine whether \(\hat{s}_{i,1}\) or \(\hat{s}_{i,2}\) yields a smaller PED \textit{without explicitly performing distance calculations}.
+which allows us to determine whether \(\hat{x}_{i}(1)\) or \(\hat{x}_{i}(2)\) yields a smaller PED \textit{without explicitly performing distance calculations}.
 A similar rule applies when comparing candidates that differ along the real axis, leading to the corresponding decision rule:

 Due to the geometric symmetry of the QAM constellation, several PED differences among candidates within a box cluster are equal.
-For example, the PED difference between \(\hat{s}_{i,2}\) and \(\hat{s}_{i,1}\) is equal to that between \(\hat{s}_{i,4}\) and \(\hat{s}_{i,3}\); similarly, the difference between \(\hat{s}_{i,3}\) and \(\hat{s}_{i,1}\) matches that between \(\hat{s}_{i,4}\) and \(\hat{s}_{i,2}\).
+For example, the PED difference between \(\hat{x}_{i}(2)\) and \(\hat{x}_{i}(1)\) is equal to that between \(\hat{x}_{i}(4)\) and \(\hat{x}_{i}(3)\); similarly, the difference between \(\hat{x}_{i}(3)\) and \(\hat{x}_{i}(1)\) matches that between \(\hat{x}_{i}(4)\) and \(\hat{x}_{i}(2)\).
 These relationships can be expressed as:

-This symmetry enables us to identify the best candidate (i.e., the one with the minimum PED increment) within a box cluster using only the simplified comparisons in \eqref{PEDdiff21rela} and \eqref{PEDdiff31rela}, collectively referred to as \textit{Metric 1}.
-From a computational cost perspective, the PED comparisons in \textit{Metric 1} involve constant left shifts (multiplication by 2), which are typically implemented as hardwired bit-shifts and require negligible logic.
-Furthermore, the offset \(\delta_1 = a_i - \hat{s}_{i,1}\), required in \textit{Metric 1}, is already computed during the Box Operation step during candidate nodes generation.
+This symmetry enables us to identify the best candidate (i.e., the one with the minimum PED increment) within a box cluster using only the simplified comparisons in \eqref{PEDdiff21rela} and \eqref{PEDdiff31rela}, collectively referred to as \textit{Rule~1}.
+From a computational cost perspective, the PED comparisons in \textit{Rule~1} involve constant left shifts (multiplication by 2), which are typically implemented as hardwired bit-shifts and require negligible logic.
+Furthermore, the offset \(\delta_1 = a_i - \hat{x}_{i,1}\), required in \textit{Rule~1}, is already computed during the Box Operation step in candidate nodes generation.